This article about the Best Double Strollers for Travel was written by baby travel expert Celine Brewer and may contain affiliate links.

 3. Easy One-Hand Fold

 There will be times when you are trying to hold your baby and fold up the stroller at the same time.
-Getting the best travel stroller with a one-hand fold will make your life so much easier.
+In my experience, getting the best travel stroller with an easy one-hand fold will make your life so much easier.

 4. Size and Compact Fold

-Let’s face it, a double stroller is going to be bulky.
-Look for a double travel stroller that is a similar width to a regular stroller.
-It should fit through a standard sized doorway.
+When traveling, you are going to be exploring a lot of unfamiliar buildings.
+One risk traveling parents face is the size of a double stroller.
+To minimize this risk, look for a double travel stroller that is a similar width to a regular stroller.
+This should allow you to fit through a standard sized doorway.

-You’ll still want one with a compact fold, especially if you are on a road trip with a baby or toddler.
-You don’t want your stroller taking up all your space.
+You’ll still want a travel double stroller with a compact fold, especially if you are on a road trip with a baby or a road trip with a toddler.
+You don’t want your stroller taking up all your trunk space.